Arthur S. Link

 Arthur Stanley Link (August 8, 1920 in New Market, Virginia – March 26, 1998 in Advance, North Carolina) was an American historian and educator, known as the leading authority on U.S. President Woodrow Wilson.

 Early life

 Born in New Market, Virginia, 50 miles from Wilson's birthplace, in Staunton, Virginia, to a Lutheran minister of German descent, Link graduated from the University of North Carolina at Chapel Hill, receiving a B.A. in 1941 and a Ph.D. in 1945.
-He got inspired to look into the career of Woodrow Wilson career by Fletcher Green, one of his professors.
+He got inspired to look into the career of Woodrow Wilson by Fletcher Green, one of his professors.